kraljic1/Smart-blinds-Bendzo/SUPABASE_SETUP.md

 This guide will help you set up the Supabase database for the order management system.

+## Security Considerations

+⚠️ **IMPORTANT**: This application handles customer data and orders.
+Please review these security measures:

+1. **Database Security**: Row Level Security (RLS) is enabled on all tables
+2. **Admin Access**: Only verified admin users can access admin functions
+3. **Environment Variables**: Never commit `.env` files to version control
+4. **API Keys**: Use service role keys for server-side operations when possible

 ## Steps to Set Up

 1. **Create a Supabase Project**